 Budget Car Rental Coupons = A Great Weekend in South Germany

-We were given some really cool car rental coupons last week, so we decided we’d rent a car and do a quick road trip around the country known for making spectacular cars: Germany.
+We were given a really good promo code for car rentals last week, so we decided we’d rent a car and do a quick road trip around the country known for making spectacular cars: Germany.
 But not just any part of Germany: south Germany.

 Stuttgart – Car Culture and Museums in Southern Germany